munin-monitoring/munin/doc/example/graph/percent-graph.rst

 Of course, an alternative is to create a wildcard version of the plugin; one that gives the numbers and one that gives the ratio(s).
 This will, however, dump the load on the :ref:`munin-node <munin-node>`.

-Creating graphs showing distribution by percentage is often required, while lots of the Munin plugins deal with occurences and hits.
+Creating graphs showing distribution by percentage is often required, while lots of the Munin plugins deal with occurrences and hits.
 For example, the numbers of hits and misses in a reverse proxy are indeed interesting to see the throughput, while the hits/misses ratio is interesting to see how efficient the caching is.

 (Yes, I realise this example was a bad one as it has only two data sources.
 Bear with me ;-)